Nitrokey/nitrokey-documentation/pro/smime.rst

 -  S/MIME/X.509 is mostly used by enterprises.

-If you are in doubt which one to choose, you should use OpenPGP, see `here <https://docs.nitrokey.com/pro/openpgp.html>`__.
-This page describes the usage of S/MIME email encryption.
+If you are in doubt which one to choose, you should use OpenPGP, see `here <MIME email encryption.

 You need to purchase a S/MIME certificate or may already got one by your company.
 Furthermore, you need to install `OpenSC <https://github.com/OpenSC/OpenSC/wiki>`__ on your System.
 While GNU/Linux users usually can install OpenSC over the package manager (e.g. ``sudo apt install opensc`` on Ubuntu), macOS and Windows users can download the installation files from the `OpenSC <https://github.com/OpenSC/OpenSC/wiki>`__ page.